miekg/dnsv2/README.md

 * Length check on domain names (<256) octect, 63 label length.

+* Buffer length checks when unpacking and packing.

 * Use Octets as a name every where instead of bytes - give that old school feel?

 * Make Header also implement the RR interface, so it's also an RR?
 This would simplify the Msg